Mobile technology

 Mobile technology is the technology used for cellular communication.
 Mobile technology has evolved rapidly over the past few years.
 Since the start of this millennium, a standard mobile device has gone from being no more than a simple two-way pager to being a mobile phone, GPS navigation device, an embedded web browser and instant messaging client, and a handheld gaming console.
 Many experts believe that the future of computer technology rests in mobile computing with wireless networking.
 Mobile computing by way of tablet computers is becoming more popular.
 Tablets are available on the 3G and 4G networks.
-Mobile technology has different meanings in different aspects, mainly mobile technology in information technology and mobile technology in basketball technology, mainly based on the wireless technology of wireless devices (including laptops, tablets, mobile phones, etc.) equipment information technology integration.